uzilan/bookvis/yaml/README.md

 - **factions:** Array of faction definitions with colors
 - **chapters:** Array of chapter objects with hierarchy levels
 - **hierarchy:** Array defining the book's structure (book/part/chapter)
-- **relationships:** Array of character relationships with chapter descriptions
+- **relationships:** Array of character relationships with chapter descriptions and optional default descriptions
 - **locations:** Array of location objects (optional)
 - **map_url:** URL to a map image (optional)